shapeshed/shapeshed.com/content/post/unix-tee.md

 ![Tee man page][4]

-## What does tee do?
+## What is the tee command in UNIX?

-`tee` copies standard input to standard output.
-It supports writing whatever it is given from standard input to standard output and also writing to one or more files.
+The `tee` command in UNIX is a command line utility for copying standard input to standard output.
+It supports writing whatever it is given from standard input to standard output and optional writing to one or more files.
 The command is named after T splitter used in plumbing.

 ## How to write to standard output and a file